ismet55555/PDW-Asym-2Link/README.md

 ---
 ## :heavy_check_mark: Citing This Work
-If you are using this work in any publication of any sort, please be kind to cite and ackqnoledge this repo and myself.
+If you are using this work in any publication of any sort, please be kind to cite and acknowledge this repo and myself.

 #### **APA:**
 `Handzic, I. (n.d.).
 Passive Dynamic Walker (PDW) Simulation Model, Compass Gait, Asymmetric Variable Foot Shape Radius.
 Retrieved <MONTH NAME> <DAY NUMBER>, <YEAR NUMBER>, from https://github.com/ismet55555/PDW-Asym-2Link`